manuelhenke/minesweeper-for-web/README.md

 # minesweeper-for-web

-This is the classic Microsoft Minesweeper-Game as a WebComponent.
+This is Minesweeper as a **WebComponent**.
 Once you integrate it as described further, the game just follows the [standard rules](https://www.instructables.com/id/How-to-beat-Minesweeper/).
 To place a flag just press `ctrl`, `alt` or the meta key while clicking on a field.

 ## Getting Started